Vladimir Ducasse: College career

 As a true freshman at UMass, Ducasse saw action in four games as a reserve offensive lineman.
 In his sophomore year he became the starter at left tackle, started 12 of 13 games in 2007 and aided UMass' line in allowing just 15 quarterback sacks in his 12 games.
 In his junior season, Ducasse started all games at left tackle and was part of offensive line that allowed just six sacks, the fewest in the Colonial Athletic Association and second in the NCAA.

 Ducasse finished his career with 35 consecutive starts at left tackle.
 In those 35 games, UMass allowed just 39 sacks and had a 100-yard rusher in 23 of those games.
 He was named a FCS First Team All-American by the Associated Press.

 Professional career

-2010 NFL Draft
+Pre-draft

-Ducasse was considered one of the best offensive guard prospects available in the 2010 NFL Draft.
+Ducasse was considered one of the best offensive guard prospects available in the 2010 NFL draft.
 He worked out at TEST Sports Clubs in Martinsville, New Jersey in order to prepare himself for the NFL combine.
 He scored 13 on the Wonderlic intelligence test.